cemalec/BIFX551/week8/README.md

 # Your next project
 Create another reproducible report.
 This time the audience will be for a 'business user' who may not be as concerned about the details of your analysis and every piece of supporting information.
 This should be 1-2 pages without code, 2-3 figures, and a statistical test.
 I've attached an example.
 Due **April 17th**.

+Hand in to blackboard:
+- .rmd file
+- .html or .pdf file that was knit